Narcissus pseudonarcissus L.

 Bloom Time: Early spring

-Narcissus pseudonarcissus is a small, trumpet Daffodil up to 14 inches (35 cm) tall, with usually glaucous foliage and flowers up to 2.4 inches (6 cm) wide, with deep yellow trumpet and pale yellow perianth segments.
-It is in flower in early spring.
+Narcissus pseudonarcissus is a small trumpet Daffodil with usually glaucous foliage and flowers with deep yellow trumpet and pale yellow perianth segments.
+It grows up to 14 inches (35 cm) tall.
+Flowers are up to 2.4 inches (6 cm) across and appear in early spring.